Radisson and Honoré-Baugrand métro stations are now connected!

 The network will be designed to provide service to all TELUS, Bell, Rogers and Vidéotron subscribers who use a mobile device running on HSPA, HSPA+ and LTE technologies.
 It’s the device itself that will determine browsing speeds, based on its configuration.
 For example, an iPhone 5S will use the 4G LTE network, while a Samsung GALAXY Ace II X will use the 4G network.

 There is no target schedule for WI-FI service.
-Deploying a mobile network was our priority, to ensure the best possible service for Montréal métro users.
-Indeed, a mobile network not only provides access to Internet, but also to voice and data services.
+Deploying a mobile network was our priority to ensure the best possible service for Montréal métro users.
+A mobile network not only provides access to Internet but also to voice and data services.

 All the work is done mainly in the evening and at night to minimize any impact on transit users.